vidyasonawane/RahulMahale.io/content/blogs/Check-if-you-are-running-32bit-OS-or-64-bit-OS-on-your-Linux-Machine.md

 Fig.2 Using lscpu with grep

 If you observe the first output will say that your CPU supports both 32-bit as well as 64 bit operating systems.
 This indicates that its 64-bit processor from our above 4 rules.
-But in the second machine it says only 32-bit CPU mode which indicates its a 32 bit processor.
+But in the second machine, it says only 32-bit CPU mode which indicates its a 32 bit processor.

 **Method II**